Connect with LeadingAge

 Below you'll find more information about various social media platforms.
 If you're just getting started, we encourage members to check out Mashable's 12 Essential Social Media Cheat Sheets.

 FacebookFacebook is designed to give people the power to make the world more open and connected.
 Users can share photos and information, connect with friends and colleagues, post status updates, and join groups that reflect their interests or areas of expertise.
-We invite you to visit LeadingAge's Fan Page.
+You can follow LeadingAge on Facebook.
 If you've never used Facebook, check out this introductory guidebook from Mashable.com.

 TwitterTwitter is a "micro-blogging" service that allows users to send and receive 140-character messages known as tweets.
 These posts are displayed on a users profile page as well as delivered to the user's friends or followers.
 Tweeting offers a great opportunity to share news and information about your organization and the field of aging services.
 You can connect with Twitter online, via external applications, or on most all of the major smart phones.
 Twitter is also a powerful search engine.
 To see what's happening in the world of Twitter, you can visit search.twitter.com.
 Meanwhile, Mashable's introductory Twitter guidebook is a great place to start if you are new to Twitter.